tynia/UInspire/README.md

 **Inspire** aims at building ui layout for win32 applications easily.

-Inspire aims at building ui layout for win32 applications easily.

 When you build a project with Inspire, and you can use a button like:

 ```